zohaibTariq6533/Hugo-Snortimmerwerken/content/_index.md

   project_subheading: Subheading text
   project_cards:
     - image: /uploads/projects-img/card-img-3.webp
-      heading: Project
+      heading: Project hnn
       description: This is a short description about project one.
-It highlights what the project is about and its core purpose.
+It highlights what
       points:
-        - Responsive design with Tailwind CSS
+        - Responsive design with Tailwind CS
-        - Built using React and Node.js
+        - Optimized for SEO and performanc
-        - Optimized for SEO and performance
+        - Built using React and Node.j
-        - Deployed on Vercel for scalability
+        - Deployed on Vercel for scalabil
     - image: /card-img-2.jpg
       heading: Project Two
       description: An advanced online shopping experience built with modern frameworks. and blah blah